sukant2202/connecthub-blogging-platform/DEPLOYMENT.md

 ### Option B — Manual setup

-1. Create a PostgreSQL instance in Render (or use Neon/Railway/etc.) and copy its connection string.
+1. Create a MongoDB instance in Render (or use MongoDB Atlas/etc.) and copy its connection string.
 2. Create a **Web Service**:
    - Deploy from your GitHub repo
    - Build command: `npm install && npm run deploy:prep`